CS5520Feinberg/a6-v2-group-9/README.md

   - authenticateUser(String user_email) -- Authenticates user.
 Sets the current
     user in LoginActivity as the registered user.
 Returns void, to get the user use the getUser() method.

+#### Packages - @AkshatGM6

+- apis -- all the apis

+    - MainApi class -- To get total messages in conversation between user A and user B.
+        - getCombinedMessages -- Returns the List

+- dbmanager -- Base functions related to the Firebase

+- interfaces -- Provides callback functions to help with async methods

+- modals -- Base structure for DB elements

+#### Class - @AkshatGM6
+- StickerActivty.